Madoff investment scandal: Other warnings

 In 2001, financial journalist Erin Arvedlund wrote an article for Barron's entitled "Don't Ask, Don't Tell", questioning Madoff's secrecy and wondering how he obtained such consistent returns.
 She reported that "Madoff's investors rave about his performance – even though they don't understand how he does it.
 'Even knowledgeable people can't really tell you what he's doing,' one very satisfied investor told Barron's."
-The Barron's article and one in MarHedge by Michael Ocrant suggested Madoff was front-running to achieve his gains.
+The Barron's article and one in MARHedge by Michael Ocrant suggested Madoff was front-running to achieve his gains.
 In 2001 Ocrant, editor-in-chief of MARHedge, wrote he interviewed traders who were incredulous that Madoff had 72 consecutive gaining months, an unlikely possibility.
 Hedge funds investing with him were not permitted to name him as money manager in their marketing prospectus.
 When high-volume investors who were considering participation wanted to review Madoff's records for purposes of due diligence, he refused, convincing them of his desire to keep his proprietary strategies confidential.

 By purportedly selling its holdings for cash at the end of each period, Madoff avoided filing disclosures of its holdings with the SEC, an unusual tactic.
-Madoff rejected any call for an outside audit "for reasons of secrecy", claiming that was the exclusive responsibility of his brother, Peter, the company's chief compliance officer".
+Madoff rejected any call for an outside audit "for reasons of secrecy", claiming that was the exclusive responsibility of his brother, Peter, the company's chief compliance officer.

 Concerns were also raised that Madoff's auditor of record was Friehling & Horowitz, a two-person accounting firm based in suburban Rockland County that had only one active accountant, David G. Friehling, a close Madoff family friend.
 Friehling was also an investor in Madoff's fund, which was seen as a blatant conflict of interest.
-In 2007, hedge fund consultant Aksia LLC advised its clients not to invest with Madoff, saying it was inconceivable that a tiny firm could adequately service such a massive operation.
+In 2007, hedge fund consultant Aksia advised its clients not to invest with Madoff, saying it was inconceivable that a tiny firm could adequately service such a massive operation.

 Typically, hedge funds hold their portfolio at a securities firm (a major bank or brokerage), which acts as the fund's prime broker.
 This arrangement allows outside investigators to verify the holdings.
 Madoff's firm was its own broker-dealer, and purported to process all of its trades.

 Ironically, Madoff, a pioneer in electronic trading, refused to provide his clients online access to their accounts.
 He sent out account statements by mail, unlike most hedge funds, which email statements.